Bedenbaugh Administrator of the Year Award

 The grants were developed based on the Lexington District One’s Competency-Based Standards in the areas of Strategic and Situational Decision-Making, which includes engagement and encouragement of strategic innovations.
 Elementary and middle school applicants should propose a school program that addresses this area and promotes students’ paths toward college, career and citizenship preparedness.

 For full details, please download the linked application.
-All applications are due to the Educational Foundation Office no later than 4:00 pm on Thursday, January 25, 2024.
+All applications are due to the Educational Foundation Office no later than 4:00 pm on the annual deadline listed below.

 Please note that all Innovation Grant applicants must make a brief presentation to the Educational Foundation’s Allocations Committee members on a date TBD at 5:00 p.m. in the Central Services Board Room.
-We will publish the presentation date as soon as it is determined.
+Foundation staff will publish the presentation date as soon as it is determined.

 Michelin Golden Apple Teacher Grant

-We are fortunate to have Michelin as a very kind friend to Lexington School District One.
-Each year Michelin donates to the Lexington One Educational Foundation to make these grants possible.
-Teachers may receive up to $250 for a grant award and the foundation typically offers up to 10 grants each fall and spring.
+The Lexington One Educational Foundation is fortunate to have Michelin and the Lexington, SC leadership team as a very kind friend to Lexington School District One.
+Each year Michelin donates to the Lexington One Educational Foundation to make the Michelin Golden Apple Teacher Grants possible.
+Teachers may receive up to $500 for a grant award and the foundation typically offers up to 10 grants each year.
+These grants strengthen student learning and support teachers and their classroom teaching each year.

 Objective:

-These grants provide Lexington School District One teachers an opportunity to enhance the educational experience for students by supplying financial aid for activities that would otherwise be unavailable.
-The intent is not to supplement normal school supplies, but to allow for more creative learning opportunities that are not normally supported by the school supply budget.
+More specifically, these grants provide Lexington School District One teachers an opportunity to enhance students’ educational experiences by providing grant support for learning activities that are outside the normal scope of funding and would otherwise be unavailable.
+The intent of these grants is not to supplement normal school supplies, but to allow for more creative, educational learning opportunities that are not typically supported by a school’s classroom supply budget.

 Criteria:

-• Supplementary Books to enhance the school textbooks and curriculum
+- Supplementary books to enhance classroom learning and curriculum

-• Rewards to students for special academic recognition
+- Rewards to students for special recognition for academic accomplishments

 BUCKS FOR BOOKS GRANTS